breakfast29tea-design/AI4SD_Coursework/Part_A_Tech.md

   - A critical limitation is that **improvements in detection accuracy could NOT automatically translate into political or societal action, highlighting the gap between scientific capability and governance implementation**.

 * Ethical Issues:
-  - Risk of misinterpretation: Inaccurate or overconfident model outputs could mislead public discourse or policy decisions.
+  - Risk of misinterpretation: inaccurate or overconfident model outputs could mislead public discourse or policy decisions.
-  - Data sovereignty: Satellite data often originate from national or military-grade systems, raising concerns about data governance and access equity.
+  - Data sovereignty: satellite data often originate from national or military-grade systems, raising concerns about data governance and access equity.
   - Accountability: AI systems cannot replace human responsibility in climate policy.
 They should be considered as decision-support tools rather than decision-makers.

 ### 2.4 Scalability and Sustainability